Israel launches strikes in Yemen as EU chief seeks sanctions on Israel over war in Gaza

+At least nine people were killed in the Israeli strikes that targeted military facilities and a fuel station in Sanaa, the capital, according to officials in Yemen.

-The European Commission president, meanwhile, said she would seek sanctions and a partial trade suspension against Israel over the war in the Gaza Strip.
+European Commission President Ursula von der Leyen, meanwhile, said she would seek sanctions and a partial trade suspension against Israel over the war in the Gaza Strip.
 The move adds to Israel’s already unprecedented global isolation as it grapples with the fallout from its strike targeting Hamas leaders in U.S.-allied Qatar on Tuesday.

+The Houthi-run health ministry said at least 9 people died and 118 others were wounded in the Israeli strikes.
 Al-Masirah, a Houthi-controlled satellite news channel, said one of the strikes hit a military headquarters building in central Sanaa, killing and wounding multiple people.
 It did not give any figures.
 Neighboring houses were also damaged, it reported.
-Residents said they heard violent explosions in multiple areas of the city, with fire and smoke in the skies.

 Israel has previously launched waves of airstrikes in response to the Houthis’ firing missiles and drones at Israel.
 The Iran-backed Houthis say they are supporting Hamas and the Palestinians in the Gaza Strip, and on Sunday, sent a drone that breached Israel’s multilayered air defenses and slammed into the country’s southern airport.